Cropped-Logo

 Who is your potential customer? (physical and psychological characteristics of the person responsible for the purchase)

-What topics are you interested in in your industry?
+What topics are interested in your industry?

 What are the most common activities he/she performs (personally and professionally)?